 - The verb δισταζω (distazo), meaning to waver between two options or doubt between two possibilities (Matthew 14:31 and 28:17 only).

-- Together with the cardinal number χιλιοι (chilioi), meaning a thousand: the number δισχιλιοι (dischilioi), meaning two thousand (Mark 5:13).
+- Together with the cardinal number χιλιοι (chilioi), meaning a thousand: the number δισχιλιοι (dischilioi), meaning two thousand (Mark 5:13 only).

 - Together with the noun ψυχη (psuche), meaning mind or soul: the adjective διψυχος (dipsuchos), meaning double-minded or wavering (James 1:8 and 4:8 only).

 The adjective δευτερος (deuteros) means second in number (Matthew 22:26), order (Acts 13:33), place (Hebrews 9:3) or time (Acts 7:13).
 Our word may be used as an adverb, in which case it means "secondly/again" (John 3:4, 1 Corinthians 12:28).
 Our word is also part of the familiar name Deuteronomy, which literally means Second Numbers — and it's a bit of a mystery why have a Deuteronomy and not a, say, Deuterosamuel or Deuterocorinthians.
-From this word derive:
+Our word occurs 43 times, see full concordance, and from it derive:

 - The adjective δευτεραιος (deuteraios), meaning of or on the second (day).
 In the New Testament this word occurs only in Acts 28:13.